TLanetteRose/Clock-App-TLP/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

 **Have fun building!** 🚀

+What do I need to do:

+1. get elements to change displays/click btn
+2. time of day change
+3. display clock time
+4. display location
+5. default time incase API cannot retrieve user's ip or error with api; remove decimals from day and week calculation and rounded up using ceiling to always round to largest integer
+6. display clock info
+7. display footer info
+8. display and hide elements when btn is clicked
+9. let getuse = setInterval(function())
+10. display clock info after success
+11. display footer info after success
+12. get user location
+13. get quote